soichih/apred/README.md

 ## `geojson.js`

 This script loads the county geojson data and add list of decleared disasters from  `raw/statsamerica.disasters.2015-now.js`.
-It creates `data/counties_geo.json`
+It creates `data/counties_geo.json`.
+This script also pulls `data/eda2018.json` as additional geojson features so that UI can draw circles where eda2018 awards has been granted.

 ## `cutters.js`